 Trump’s staged apology on this matter is not sufficient to dispel any damage this recording has created.
 A man who believes that he can do whatever he wants has no business in political office, of any sort.
 Democracy gives the people the right to remove such a person from their position or–even more importantly–to prevent him from attaining it in the first place.
 Do the right thing, America, and do not validate his warped and dangerous worldview.

-My daughter, who’s in 8th grade in a Chicago public school, is taking biology this year.
-That means, from what I remember of it in my own experience, she’ll be exposed to genetics and the Punnett Square.
-It will bring back lots of old memories, and not necessarily fond ones, as I try once again to understand alleles and dominant and recessive traits.
+My daughter, who’s in 8th grade in a Chicago public school, took biology a year ago.
+She was exposed to genetics and the Punnett Square, which brought back lots of old memories, and not necessarily fond ones, as I tried once again to understand alleles and dominant and recessive traits.

 However, I apparently remember enough of genetics to have an analogy for what lies ahead in November of this year.
 It’s either going to be an amazing month, a terrible month, or something in between.
 And the Punnett Square helps to explain why.

 This morning I came across an interesting story about the Ricketts family, and particularly Todd Ricketts.
 The family fortune comes from Joe Ricketts, who founded Ameritrade and has done very well as a result.